Are Laboratory-Grown Diamonds Ethical?

 The diamonds under the HPHT method will grow with both flat tabular cubic faces and ochtahedral faces from the diamond “seeds.”
 A natural diamond will only grow in an octahedral form (and also takes 1-3.3 billion years in the Earth’s mantle!) while a CVD lab-grown diamond will only grow in cube form with flat tabular faces.
 The HPHT method, then is a blend of both.
 On average they take about 4 months to grow lab depending.

-4. Are lab-grown diamonds rare?
+4. Are laboratory-grown diamonds rare?

-Lab-grown diamonds are not rare at all!
+Laboratory-grown diamonds are not rare at all!
 Anything man-made in a factory environment is not rare and can be reproduced quickly.
-Lab-grown diamonds can be grown in 4 months.
-Lab-grown diamonds are also not new.
+Laboratory-grown diamonds can be grown in 4 months.
+Laboratory-grown diamonds are also not new.
 They have been used for industrial purposes for decades but until recently the technology wasn’t available to grow gem-grade quality diamonds for jewellery.
 Even now, only 5 % of the world’s diamonds are used in jewellery.
 The rest is for industrial and technological use!
-The majority of the lab-grown diamonds are made in Asia, predominantly China and India.
+The majority of the laboratory-grown diamonds are made in Asia, predominantly China and India.
 They have produced a large yield in such a short time frame that they have flooded the market resulting in a rapid decrease in prices.
 We are also noticing that the gap between a 1.0 ct and a 2.0 ct is closing.
 We are seeing significantly lower prices for the same size stones we bought for jewellery a year ago.
-Lab-grown stones do not hold their value and we need to make customers aware of this at the time of purchase.
+Laboratory-grown stones do not hold their value and we need to make customers aware of this at the time of purchase.

-We use both natural and lab-grown stones and are happy to advise our clients on both to create their perfect piece of jewellery.
+We use both natural and laboratory-grown stones and are happy to advise our clients on both to create their perfect piece of jewellery.
 We are honoured to be part of designing something truly unique and, for us, customer satisfaction is at the forefront of our service.
 We want our customers to feel they can have their dream jewellery and that is important.
-Naturally, we cannot speak for the whole industry but in our experience we have seen an increase for lab-grown diamonds mostly for three reasons:
+Naturally, we cannot speak for the whole industry but in our experience we have seen an increase for laboratory-grown diamonds mostly for three reasons:

 1. The younger generations are aiming to get on the property ladder first and want to buy a larger and higher quality diamond as an engagement ring for a more affordable and attainable price.
-Interestingly, though some buy a lab-grown diamond with the view of upgrading it to a natural later down the line.
-Others see lab-grown diamonds as an accessible way to have higher-end quality “fashion jewellery.”
+Interestingly, though some buy a laboratory-grown diamond with the view of upgrading it to a natural later down the line.
+Others see laboratory-grown diamonds as an accessible way to have higher-end quality “fashion jewellery.”

 2. Some people are becoming more concerned about the ethical side of the industry, the sustainability and environmental impact and want an alternative option for diamonds that aligns more with their own values.

 3. Unfortunately, crime is another reason for some of our clients.
-After being broken into and having had jewellery stolen, some of our clients have decided to replace their jewellery with lab-grown stones instead whilst others are wanting replicas of their higher end pieces or heirloom jewellery so they can take them abroad on holiday without fear of losing them.
+After being broken into and having had jewellery stolen, some of our clients have decided to replace their jewellery with laboratory-grown stones instead whilst others are wanting replicas of their higher end pieces or heirloom jewellery so they can take them abroad on holiday without fear of losing them.

 6. Are diamonds generally a good investment?

 In our opinion, diamonds are not really investment products.
-Loose lab-grown diamonds are definitely not investment products.
+Loose laboratory-grown diamonds are definitely not investment products.
 Even natural diamonds do not increase in value over time very much and last year actually decreased slightly.
 It is more likely to be the gold in the jewellery that increases more in value.
 Like any commodity, fluctuations in the market due to economical and political factors can result in increases and decreases in value and we cannot see into the future.
 But we recommend liaising with a financial advisor on this subject as our expertise lies in jewellery manufacturing and not financial investment portfolios.

 It can be argued though that depending on an item’s provenance and who designed it, a couture piece of high jewellery might increase in value and be seen as an investment but this is very subjective and we recommend consulting experts on this.
 We believe you should purchase jewellery because you love it, love the craftsmanship and enjoy wearing it.

-7. Are lab-grown diamonds ethical?
+7. Are laboratory-grown diamonds ethical?

 This is a really complex topic and there is no simple nor easy way to answer this.
 Firstly, you need to ask yourself what does the word “ethical” mean to you?
 Ethical is always subjective and is a popular label alongside “sustainable” and “environmentally friendly” now used in many industries.
 What someone might consider ethical practice might not be ethical to another depending on a multitude of personal and professional background experiences, education, industry and the country you reside in.
 And how do you measure ethical practices?
 By what guideline or which authority?
 And against what values and statistics does that authority base its assessments?

 Thirdly, the diamonds once grown need to be flown all over the world to gem traders so there is a carbon footprint.
-With anything there are always two sides to every story and many of these labs are very private about how they grow diamonds and what goes on inside their factories.
-There are always pros and cons to both mining and lab-grown processes and we will also write an article on mining to give you a balanced view to help you choose the right option for you.
+With anything there are always two sides to every story and many of these laboratories are very private about how they grow diamonds and what goes on inside their factories.
+There are always pros and cons to both mining and laboratory-grown processes and we will also write an article on mining to give you a balanced view to help you choose the right option for you.

 The best approach is to do your research, ask questions and see what aligns closest to your own personal values.
-Most lab-grown stones will be sold through online trading platforms via a gemstone company, not the laboratories directly, and what we do know is that the traders we buy from are trustworthy, legitimate and reputable and also have clear guidelines on their business practices.
+Most laboratories-grown stones will be sold through online trading platforms via a gemstone company, not the laboratories directly, and what we do know is that the traders we buy from are trustworthy, legitimate and reputable and also have clear guidelines on their business practices.

-In the jewellery industry there has to be a lot of trust because the stones whether natural or lab-grown are not easily accessible.
-Jewellers cannot physically go to individual countries, to the mines and labs and buy the stones directly at source because this would be incredibly expensive and would have to be reflected in the end price the consumer pays.
+In the jewellery industry there has to be a lot of trust because the stones whether natural or laboratory-grown are not easily accessible.
+Jewellers cannot physically go to individual countries, to the mines and laboratories and buy the stones directly at source because this would be incredibly expensive and would have to be reflected in the end price the consumer pays.
 We have to trust that to the best of our knowledge and to the knowledge of our partners that we are buying stones with the best of intentions and that checks, controls and measures have been adhered to along the entire chain.
-This is also where the Kimberley Process (2002) and The System of Warranties (2003) from the World Diamond Council comes into play.
-If a company is advertising itself as ethical then there has to be an element of trust but also that company needs to be transparent in what ethical means to them and how they measure or define this according to their company manifesto.
-They also need to provide evidence supporting what makes them ethical.
-You cannot simply claim to be ethical.
+This is also where the Kimberley Process (2002) and The System of Warranties (2003) from the World Diamond Council comes into play but this is more for natural stones.

 At Timothy Roe Fine Jewellery we are selective about who we work with and know that our suppliers and gemstone dealers share the same values and business etiquette.
 We put great value on transparency, integrity and making sure fair and legal practices are maintained.